Variable Types

 however.

-Values for inputs can be set for a Simulator
+Values for inputs can be set for a Simulator after compile time

 before each simulation, regardless of where they are created in the